Best Things to Do in Valposchiavo + Travel Tips

-At the lake, I was reminded a bit of the popular Oeschinensee – and though this lake is a beauty, I was still flashed by the Lago di Saoseao.
+At the lake, I was reminded a bit of the popular Oeschinensee.
+Though this lake is a beauty, I was still flashed by Lago di Saoseao.

-If you have made a reservation for the mini bus (required, if you don’t want to hike), you could hike to the place where you will be picked up.
+If you have made a reservation for the minibus (required, if you don’t want to hike), you could hike to where you will be picked up.
 Otherwise, head to Alp Camp and then slowly head to Sfazu bus station.